1960 New Mexico gubernatorial election

 The 1960 New Mexico gubernatorial election took place on November 8, 1960, in order to elect the governor of New Mexico.
-Incumbent Democrat John Burroughs ran for reelection to a second term.
+Incumbent Democrat John Burroughs ran for reelection to a second term against his predecessor Republican Edwin L. Mechem in a rematch of the very close 1958 election.
+This time, Mechem narrowly defeated Burroughs by an even smaller margin than was seen in the previous election.
+This is the most recent gubernatorial election in which a Republican candidate won Santa Fe County.

 Democratic primary

 The Democratic primary was won by incumbent governor John Burroughs.

 Results

 Republican primary

 The Republican primary was won by former governor Edwin L. Mechem.